WindowFeatures#

 X.head()

-Below we see the output of our toy dataframe:
+Below we see the dataframe:

 ambient_temp module_temp irradiation color